 This Isn't Sci-Fi.
 It's Just Better Medicine.

-This isn't about a robot takeover.
+You know This isn't about a robot takeover.
 It's about a partnership.
 It's a tool that filters the noise so I can hear the music.
-And for my patients, it means getting a more focused, more empathetic, and ultimately more human doctor.
+And for my patients, it means getting a more focused, more empathetic, and Also more human doctor.
 And I can't think of a better diagnosis than that.